Stella Araneta

-María Stella Márquez de Araneta (née Márquez Zawadski; born May 4, 1939), often styled as Madame Stella de Araneta and also known as Stella Marquez-Araneta, is a Colombian-Filipino pageant director and beauty queen.
-She grew up in Cali, Bogotá, New York City and Los Angeles, and moved back to Colombia, where she became a pageant titleholder.
+María Stella Márquez de Araneta (née Márquez Zawadski; born May 4, 1939) also known as Stella Marquez—Araneta, is a Colombian pageant director and beauty queen.
+She grew up in Tumaco, Cali, Bogotá, New York City and Los Angeles, and moved back to Colombia, where she became a pageant titleholder.
 As Miss Colombia, she was crowned as the first Miss International in 1960.
+She was the first Colombian to win the Miss International title.

 Araneta was the former National Director of the Miss Universe and current director for Miss International franchises in the Philippines, and founded the Binibining Pilipinas organization.
 She has served as chair of the Binibining Pilipinas Charities Incorporated for fifty years.